SmokinCaterpillar/pypet/doc/source/tutorial.rst

 Finally, during the analysis, we will plot the neuron's rate as a function of the input current :math:`I` and the refractory period :math:`\tau_{ref}`.

-The entire source code of this example can be found here: ref:`example-13`.
+The entire source code of this example can be found here: :ref:`example-13`.

 -------------------
-Naming convention
+Naming Convention
 -------------------

 To avoid confusion with natural naming scheme (see below)